 They feasted that night and for the next two nights after.
 The horsemeat was tough and she knew almost nothing of skinning or quartering or cooking over an open fire, but Mock didn’t tease or complain.
-He stared at her across the flames, eager, hungry, as he always was, but now there was something more—interest, curiosity, even a glint of respect that she had never seen from anybody before, not her mother or father or brothers or from the people in Quay.
-Heat flared between Grinda’s legs.
-The horsemeat didn’t seem so tough anymore.
+He stared at her across the flames, eager, hungry, as he always was, but now there was something more—interest, curiosity, even a glint of respect that she had never seen from anybody before, not from her mother or father or brothers or from the people in Quay.
+Suddenly, the horsemeat didn’t seem so tough anymore.

 They made love that night.
 Straddling him around the hips, Grinda eased him gently inside, wincing a little as he filled her up.
 She rocked slowly, careful she didn’t rip open his wound.
 Mock groaned.
 He tried to half sit up so he could see her body, but he was still too weak and had to content himself with staring at the ceiling.
 He didn’t seem to mind.

 She closed her eyes.
 It was nothing like before: no pain, no discomfort, only pleasure.
 At every forward motion, his penis would rub at the very top of her channel, sending waves of pleasure through her body.
 She rocked faster.
 She could feel Mock swell inside her, hear the breath catch in his throat.
 Right at that final moment, he sat up with a cry, grimacing as he dug his fingers hard into her hips.
 Wet heat filled her up, and Grinda pulled him against her as she came too.
 She held on to him as those waves of pleasure crashed and crashed again until she could barely catch her breath.

 Then it was over and all that was left behind was their ragged breathing, the warmth of each other’s arms and a love so sweeping it felt like Grinda’s whole body was on fire.